willymcallister/willymcallister.github.io/_articles/rc-natural-response-derivation.md

 The ODE we solved here is a *separable* differential equation.
 We used a guessing method.
 Another method for solving separable differential equations is included as an appendix at the end of [RL natural response]({{ site.baseurl }}{% link _articles/rl-natural-response.md %}).
 The math is more sophisticated, but there is no guessing involved.

-Sal h as a video on [separable differential equations](https://www.khanacademy.org/math/ap-calculus-ab/ab-diff-equations/ab-separable-eq/v/separable-differential-equations-introduction) that goes into depth on this method.
-He talks about [guessing a solution](https://www.khanacademy.org/math/differential-equations/second-order-differential-equations/linear-homogeneous-2nd-order/v/2nd-order-linear-homogeneous-differential-equations-2) while solving asecond-order differential equation.
-We use the guessing method again when we solve the [RLC natural response]({{ site.baseurl }}{% link _articles/rlc-natural-response-derivation.md %}).
+Sal has a video on [separable differential equations](https://www.khanacademy.org/math/ap-calculus-ab/ab-diff-equations/ab-separable-eq/v/separable-differential-equations-introduction) that goes into depth on this method.
+He talks about [guessing a solution](https://www.khanacademy.org/math/differential-equations/second-order-differential-equations/linear-homogeneous-2nd-order/v/2nd-order-linear-homogeneous-differential-equations-2) while solving a second-order differential equation.
+We use the guessing method again when we solve the [RLC natural response]({{ site.baseurl }}{% link _articles/rlc-natural-response-derivation1.md %}).

 ### $e$ is special